Towards a Verified Model of the Algorand Consensus Protocol in Coq

 \section{Model}

-Our model of the protocol in the Coq proof assistant is in the form of a transition system, encoded as an inductive binary relation on global states.
-The transition relation is parameterized on finite types of user identifiers (\lstinline{UserId}) and values (\lstinline{Value}); the latter abstractly represents blocks and block hashes.
+Our Coq model of the protocol, which is an abstracted version of the latest Algorand consensus protocol described in~\cite{Chen2018,Chen2019}, is a transition system encoded as an inductive binary relation on global states.
+The transition relation is parameterized on finite types of user identifiers (\lstinline[language=Coq,basicstyle=\ttfamily ]{UserId}) and values (\lstinline[language=Coq,basicstyle=\ttfamily ]{Value}); the latter abstractly represents blocks and block hashes.

-\paragraph{User and Global State.} We represent both the user state and global state as Coq records.
+\paragraph{User and Global State.} We represent both user state and global state as Coq records.
 For brevity, we omit a few components of the user state in this paper and only show some key ones, such as the Boolean indicating whether a user is corrupt, the local time, round, period, step, and blocks and cert-votes that have been observed.
 The global state has the global time, user states and messages via finite maps~\cite{Cohen2019}, and a Boolean indicating whether the network is partitioned.